 What is Foul Mudammas?

-It consists of reconstituting dried fava beans and then cooking them down over medium heat until they are soft.
+It consists of reconstituted dried fava beans, which are cooked down over medium heat until they are soft.

-Then using a potato masher, they are crushed until they have the consistency of refried beans.
+I use a potato masher to mash the beans until they have the consistency of refried beans.

-It really is one of my favorite breakfast dishes to have due to it’s simplicity and flavor profile.
+It really is one of my favorite breakfast dishes due to its simplicity, and lovely flavor profile.

-You always feel like you’ve had a hearty meal afterwards and definitely don’t feel full until lunchtime.
+You always feel like you’ve had a hearty meal afterwards. and definitely feel full until lunchtime.